suryamurugan/nischte-200/docs/apiSpecs.md

 - POST `/orders`: Allows a user to place an order.
 It will include the user’s ID, shop ID, menu item IDs, quantities, and delivery/pickup preferences.
 - GET `/orders/past/:userId`: Retrieves a list of past orders for a specific user.
 - GET `/orders/:orderId`: View the details of a specific order.
-- PUT `/orders/:orderId/cancel` : Allows a user to cancel an order before it is prepared.
+- DELETE `/order/:orderId`: deletes the particular order.
+  > Need to be Implemented if requiered.⬇️
-- GET /`orders/queue/:shopId`: This endpoint streams the current queue of orders for a shop, allowing both the owner and users to see the real-time queue.
+- GET `/orders/queue/:shopId`: This endpoint streams the current queue of orders for a shop, allowing both the owner and users to see the real-time queue.

+> Payment Mgmt need to be implemented⬇️

 ## Payment Management

 - POST `/payments`: Allows a user to pay for their order.
 This should integrate with a payment gateway to handle actual payments.
 - GET `/payments/:userId`: Fetch payment history for a specific user.

+> Reviews & rating Need to be implemented⬇️

 ## Reviews & Ratings